-The construction of figure 9(a) was actually speeded up by attributing the final value of the SALI (at t = 1000) of an orbit to all its intersection points with the PSS, and by stopping the evolution of the orbit if its SALI became equal to zero for t < 1000.
-For a grid of 375×750 equally spaced initial conditions on the $p_y \ge 0$ part of the figure, we need about 2 h of CPU time on a Pentium 4 2GHz PC.
-Although it is difficult to estimate, we expect that it would take considerably longer to discern the same kind of detail, by straightforward integration of equations (4) for a similar grid of initial conditions.
+The construction of Fig. 9(a) was actually speeded up by attributing the final value of the SALI (at t = 1000) of an orbit to all its intersection points with the PSS, and by stopping the evolution of the orbit if its SALI became equal to zero for t < 1000.
+For a grid of 375×750 equally spaced initial conditions on the $p_y \ge 0$ part of the figure, we need about 2 hours of CPU time on a Pentium 4 2GHz PC.
+Although it is difficult to estimate, we expect that it would take considerably longer to discern the same kind of detail, by straightforward integration of Eqs.
+(4) for a similar grid of initial conditions.

-For 3D Hamiltonians the PSS is four dimensional and thus, not so useful as in the 2D case.
+For 3D Hamiltonians the PSS is 4-dimensional and thus, not so useful as in the 2D case.
 On the other hand, the SALI can again identify successfully regions of order and chaos in phase space.
 To see this, let us start with initial conditions on a 4d grid of the PSS and attribute again the final value of the SALI of an orbit to all the points visited by the orbit.
 In this way, we again find regions of order and chaos, which may be visualized, if we restrict our study to a subspace of the whole 4d phase space.
-As an example, we plot in figure 9(b) the subspace y = 0, $p_y = 0$ of the 4d PSS z = 0 of the 3D system (5), using the same technique as in figure 9(a).
-Again we can see regions of ordered (coloured in light grey) and chaotic motion (coloured in black), as well as sticky chaotic orbits (coloured in deep grey and grey) at the edges of these regions.
-Pictures such as those of figure 9, apart from presenting the regions of order and chaos, can also be used to estimate roughly the fraction of phase-space volume occupied by chaotic or ordered orbits and provide good initial guesses for the location of stable periodic orbits, in regions where the motion is ordered.
+As an example, we plot in Fig. 9(b) the subspace y = 0, $p_y = 0$ of the 4d PSS z = 0 of the 3D system (5), using the same technique as in Fig. 9(a).
+Again we can see regions of ordered (colored in light gray) and chaotic motion (colored in black), as well as sticky chaotic orbits (colored in deep gray and gray) at the edges of these regions.
+Pictures like the ones of Fig. 9, apart from presenting the regions of order and chaos, could also be used to estimate roughly the fraction of phase space volume occupied by chaotic or ordered orbits and provide good initial guesses for the location of stable periodic orbits, in regions where the motion is ordered.